AungMyin-CM/AungMyin/README.md

 ## Aung Myin

--   Aung Myin is a multi platform infrasture that is built mainly for medical doctors ( Nurses, Doctors, And Staffs in a clinic and hospital)
+-   Aung Myin is a multi platform infrasture that is built mainly for medical workeres ( Nurses, Doctors, And Staffs in a clinic and hospital)

 Installation